tarun2001sharma/Virtual-Memory-Management/README.md

 ### Conclusion
 The detailed outputs from the simulation provide deep insights into how virtual memory management operates under various conditions and algorithms.
 These outputs are invaluable for debugging, performance tuning, and educational purposes, offering a clear view of the inner workings of an operating system's memory management subsystem.

+## License
+This project is open-sourced under the MIT License.
+See the `LICENSE` file for more details.